DSI-FDI/final-project/dsi_millestone_1.md

 ### First dates: places and plans where the person dates.

 - More than 65% of people preferred dating at night.
 The rest preferred the afternoon.
-- Most people preferred a location where they could talk (i.e. cafeteria), as opposed to not (i.e. a cinema, a theater, cool bars, restaurant) for a date.
+- Most people preferred a location where they could talk (e.g. cafeteria), as opposed to not (e.g. a cinema, a theater, cool bars, restaurant) for a date.
-- Two users said they liked to date on art places (museums, exhibition galleries) because one can talk and share a common hobby.
+- Two users said they liked to date on artistic places (museums, exhibition galleries) because one can talk and share a common hobby.
 - One user mentioned that he would put the other person’s preference ahead of his own when choosing a place for  the date.
 However, the same user said that he’d recommend that his shy friends choose a place that suits them better, so as to be more confident.
 - Most male users preferred organizing the first date themselves.
 - One user thought that it’s good to have a planned escape from the first date to be able to leave it when the interest peaks (e.g. a paper to deliver).